- The oxyhaemoglobin dissociation curve is a sigmoidal relationship between the partial pressure of oxygen and the oxygen saturation of haemoglobin

 Lots of things can influence the normal cooperativity of haemoglobin subunits.
 For instance, the presence of an abnormal haem subunit in the tetramer can cause havoc.
 The presence of a ferrous (Fe3+) subunit or of a carboxyhaem subunit can abnormally increase the affinity of the whole molecule.
 The abnormal haem is locked in its R state and cannot revert to a T state in the presence of hypoxia, impairing the normal unloading of oxygen and causing the curve to shift to the left.
 In contrast, a sulfhaemoglobin subunit will cause the opposite state effect, and shift the curve to the right.

-Indeed, much of positive cooperativity and the resulting sigmoid shape of the dissociation curve is owed to the influence of allosteric effectors such as pH, pCO2, 2,3-DPG and so forth.
+Much of positive cooperativity and the resulting sigmoid shape of the dissociation curve is owed to the influence of allosteric effectors such as pH, pCO2, 2,3-DPG and so forth.
 The shape of the curve in the absence of all allosteric effectors is actually a rather boring hyperbolic one.
-The mechanisms of these influences are deserving of a thorough exploration.

 - The p50 point, which is discussed in detail elsewhere, is the PaO2 at which haemoglobin is 50% sturated, and corresponds to 24-28 mmHg under normal circumstances.
 When most people discuss a change in the p50 value, they are usually referring to a "right-shift" or "left-shift"